 When the heroes fail at something, avoid results where nothing happens like "No, you failed to unlock the door, but you can just try again".
 Instead, have things progress, usually for the worse.
-Maybe the cops show up, something breaks, an alarm goes off or they get ridiculed by another character.
+Maybe the cops show up, something breaks, an alarm goes off or they end up someplace unexpected.